-The majority of cogongrass detections have been found in southwest Georgia.
-However, numerous spots are located along the western side of the state bordering Alabama, along with spots in southeast Georgia near the Florida border.
+The majority of new cogongrass detections continue to be found in southwest Georgia.
+However, additional spots are located along the western side of the state bordering Alabama, along with spots in southeast Georgia near the Florida border.
 Figure 3 is a road map displaying all cogongrass locations, while Figure 4 displays counties with known cogongrass.

-Which counties had the most detections in 2021?
+Which counties had the most detections in 2022?

-The top six reporting counties in 2021 were Decatur, Early, Chattahoochee, Mitchell, Seminole, and Thomas.
+The top six reporting counties in 2022 were Decatur, Early, Chattahoochee, Mitchell, Seminole, and Thomas.
 The graph below, (figure 5) charts the number of new detections in each county.

-Figure 5: Top six cogongrass reporting counties in 2021.
+Figure 5: Top six cogongrass reporting counties in 2022.